adasprilla/TouchPad-Gestures/README.md

 3. Perhaps temporarily remove your custom configuration to try with the default configuration.

+4. Run `libinput-gestures-setup status` and confirm it reports the set up that you expect.

-4. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch in/outs.
+5. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch in/outs.
 In debug mode, configured commands are not executed, they are merely output to the screen: